-Have you ever wondered why writers scribble on blank sheets but then squeeze and burn those innocent pieces of paper just because they can’t seem to capture the story in their mind perfectly?
+Have you ever wondered why writers scribble on blank sheets but then burn those innocent pieces of paper just because they can’t seem to capture the story in their mind perfectly?

-Jumping directly into writing without taking the necessary steps will do nothing but slow down your progress or even frustrate you from putting that story together.
+Jumping directly into writing without taking the necessary steps will do nothing but slow down your progress and leave you frustrated.
+It may even stop you from putting that story together.

 According to Zadie Smith, there are two types of novelists: Macro planners and micromanagers.
-While it’s a worth reading piece, you need to ask yourself: What type of novelist you’d like to be?
+You need to ask yourself what type of novelist you want to be:

-One who plans at a micro level or one who doesn’t care about planning (and outlining)?
+One who plans at a micro level or one who doesn’t care about planning or outlining a novel at all.

-Missing the benefits a novel outline comes with is not something you want if your novel is to come out great.
-This is why you may want to consider learning how to outline a novel before you jump into any large writing projects.
+Missing the benefits outlining a novel comes with is not something you want for your story.
+This is why you may want to consider using a story outline template and learning how to outline a novel before you jump into any large writing projects.

 By merely looking at bestsellers, one begins to think – “What went into the preparation?”
 “How did the author pull this off?”